What Circular Economy Strategies can SMEs Implement Right Now?

 Reverse logistics, or the process of retrieving products for reuse, recycling, or refurbishing, allows companies to recapture value from products at the end of their lifecycle.
 A study by the World Economic Forum found that companies with take-back programs experienced a 5-10% increase in brand loyalty, as customers appreciate the convenience and sustainability of such services.

 For SMEs, reverse logistics can include everything from collecting packaging for reuse to retrieving electronic components for refurbishing.
 For instance, SMEs in the fashion industry can set up systems where customers return old clothes for recycling into new fibers.
-A prime example is British fashion brand Rapanui, which operates a take-back scheme where they upcycle returned clothes into new garments, reducing their overall .
+A prime example is British fashion brand Rapanui, which operates a take-back scheme where they upcycle returned clothes into new garments, reducing their overall environmental impact.

 Moreover, reverse logistics helps SMEs avoid landfill fees and allows for the recovery of valuable materials that would otherwise be lost.
 According to the Ellen MacArthur Foundation, proper waste management and take-back programs could save European businesses €600 billion annually.